z3bg/iris/README.md

 How
 ---
-- Data package: [author identifiers, recipient identifiers, message][signatures]
+- Identifi message: [author identifiers, recipient identifiers, message][signatures]
   - Identified by content hash
   - Signed by the entity which verified that the message originates from the named author.
 Thus, all end users need not to have a crypto key of their own.
-- Flood packages throughout the network
+- Messages are stored and indexed locally in an SQL database
   - Nodes maintain their own trust indexes which are updated as new messages arrive
   - Message storage priority is based on its author's and signer's position in the node's web of trust
-  - Later on, connections to other nodes can be prioritized by trust
+  - Messages and indexes are globally stored on IPFS
+    - Can be used in serverless mode
 - Crawl initial data from existing social networks and review systems

 Possible applications